Tent pitching and Trefftz-DG method for the acoustic wave equation: Numerical results

 on the domain $[0,1]\times[0,T]$.
 We solve using the tent pitching algorithm.

 The space mesh considered is a uniform partition of the interval $[0,1]$ into 5 elements.
 We measure the relative error in the energy given by

-In \Cref{fig:energy} on the left we can see that the error in energy increases over time.
-The results suggest that the energy of the numerical solution decreases linearly in time.
+In \Cref{fig:energy} on the left, we can see that the error in energy increases in time. \ps{As the energy of the analytical solution is constant, and we are plotting the error without absolute value, we deduce that the energy of the numerical solution is decreasing in time.} The results actually suggest that the energy of the numerical solution decreases linearly in time.
 In \Cref{fig:energy} on the right, we compare the error in the energy at three different times $T=100,1000,10000$, plotting it against the degree of Trefftz polynomials in a range from 2 to 8.
 We observe exponential convergence for increasing order.
 Furthermore, greater times $T$ seem to affect the error only by a multiplicative factor.